Dixboi/Dixboi/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning the basics of JavaScript and Python
+- 🌱 I’m currently learning the basics of JavaScript and Python
+- :bulb: Looking for ideas and hoping to collaborate on projects related to data science and building applications
+-